 - 2. ALL EXHIBITORS MUST BRING THEIR PROJECT BOOKS TO JUDGING! - 3.
 The 4-H members should dress appropriately NO jeans or T-Shirts unless 4-H club shirts which are encouraged.
 Nice pants and a shirt with a collar are recommended. - 4.
 All animals be in the care of the 4-H member showing them, by January 31st. - 5.
 The 4-H member may exhibit only 2 entries per class - 6.
-Exhibitors must bring animals to the show in a secure travel carrier or cage appropriate for pet's safety and comfort.
-Do not carry only In your arms. - 7.
+Exhibitors MUST bring animals to the show in a secure travel carrier or cage appropriate for pet's safety and comfort.
 Members must be present on day of judging to speak with the judge.
 Including Small Pet Reports.
-If exhibitor is not present project will be dropped one ribbon level. - 8.
+If exhibitor is not present project will be dropped one ribbon level. - 7.
 Do not bring sick pets; they will be disqualified and member will be asked to remove the pet from the building immediately.

-Small Pet Reports should be written for fish, birds and pets that are poisonous, venomous, have medical issues, or animals that cannot be held safely or brought to the show.
-Small pet reports are to be turned in prior to the show on
+Small Pet Reports should be written for fish, birds and pets that are poisonous, venomous, have personality that wo;d prevent them from attending show, medical issues, or animals that cannot be held safely or brought to the show.
+Small pet reports are to be turned in prior to the show on date listed below.